 China is a vast land that has a greater diversity of cultures and languages than all of Europe combined within its territory.
 And although travel in China hasn’t always been easy, the country is increasingly opening up to foreign visitors.
 This makes it a compelling option for a travel career break.

 Many people choose to take a teaching placement in China.
-The average teacher’s salary in the country is $1,400–$2,200, which goes a long way in terms of living expenses.
+The average teacher’s salary in China is around $2,500–$3,400, which goes a long way in terms of living expenses.
 To do this you will generally need a TEFL qualification and at least a couple of years’ teaching experience.

 If you want a shorter trip to incorporate into your career break itinerary, G Adventures offers a three-week essential China package, This features the Great Wall, Terracotta Warriors, Emei Shan monasteries and the Three Gorges Dam, among other highlights.